matomo-org/developer-documentation/docs/core.md

 *   A class should follow the Single Responsibility Principle.
 *   Refactor classes and aim for files/classes that are at most 400 lines.
 *   Avoid classes with both public attributes and getters/setters.
 Choose to use getters and setters only when they make code easier to read.
-*   Add "private" keywords to class attributes when forgotten.
+*   Add `private` keywords to class attributes when forgotten.

 About methods and functions: